 EG: After Lauren and I sorted out who would sing which mezzo line in which pieces, I started by learning the texts for each work.

 JS: New music requires a special kind if diligence.
 A lot of time has been spent at the piano getting to know the unique harmonic languages of each of these composers.
-Also… Chinese and Polish… Need I say more?
+Also… Polish… Need I say more?

 CSB: Were there any specific challenges you faced while preparing these pieces?